nodinnerbeforedessert/nodinnerbeforedessert.github.io/_posts/2025-01-18-saving-for-later.md

 [Caramel Brownies](https://preppykitchen.com/caramel-brownies/)
 [Chocolate Caramel Bars](https://www.majhofftakesawife.com/coffee-house-double-mocha-caramel-bars/) - these were super good.
 They came out wrong the first time but were still a hit.
+[Carmelitas](https://www.thepioneerwoman.com/food-cookinig/recipes/a61100202/carmelitas-recipe/) - these are good but don't cook as long as it says: they got too crispy.

 **Fudge**
 [Mint Fudge](https://www.thedailymeal.com/recipes/mint-chocolate-chip-fudge-recipe)<br>